jxfuller1/Extended-QTableView/README.md

 1) Sorting
 2) Column Sections are movable
 3) Filtering w/ Comboboxes at the headers
-4) Expansion of rows that contain a sub-table widget for additional information
+4) Expansion of rows that to display sub-tablewidgets to give additional information for each row
 5) Checkboxes in columns
 6) Setting which columns you want to be editable
 7) Being able to edit cell data
-8) Filter combobox options update as cell data is changed
+8) Filter combobox options update dynamically as cell data is changed

 Features left to finish: